bahmutov/bookshelf-json-example/README.md

 /git/bookshelf-json-example/migrations/20170809124258_users.js
 ```

-This should create a file `dev.sqlite3` that will be our database
+This should create a file `dev.sqlite3` that will be our database.

 ## User model